As a business we take seriously our responsibility to operate ethically. Respecting human rights is a fundamental part of our business.

 We continue to collaborate alongside other Ethical Trading Initiative members to support the development of best practice guidelines where industry wide risk has been identified.

 3. Measuring the Effectiveness of our Ethical Trading Programme

 We monitor the ongoing impacts of our ethical trading programme and report to our Executive Committee and Board of Directors regularly to provide continued oversight.

-The above statement is approved and signed by Euan Sutherland, Chief Executive Officer, SuperGroup Plc.
+The above statement is made pursuant to Section 54 of the Modern Slavery Act 2015 and California Transparency in Supply Chains Act of 2010 (SB 657) and is approved and signed by Euan Sutherland, Chief Executive Officer, SuperGroup Plc.